jaleesam/week-4-game/README.md

 # week-4-game
-a fun number guessing game using jquery
+A fun number guessing game using jquery.